nfch211/automation-for-data-entry/README.md

 Part B. Paste the information as according to my specifications to the excel file

-I asked ChatGPT to make me another ptyhon script to automate the pasting process, it was doned by simply providing the column names and row numbers, and ran the python script and then it was done.
+I asked ChatGPT to make me another python script to automate the pasting process, it was done by simply providing the column names and row numbers, and ran the python script and then it was done.

 Part C. Limitations